CHNsPart/Fleming-ERM/README.md

   - Equipment inventory monitoring
 - **Real-time Status Updates**: Track request status from pending to return

+## Email Notifications

+The system sends email notifications for the following events:

+1. **New Equipment Request**
+   - User receives confirmation of their request
+   - Admin receives notification of the new request

+2. **Request Approval**
+   - User receives notification that their request was approved
+   - Admin receives confirmation of the approval action

+3. **Request Denial**
+   - User receives notification that their request was declined
+   - Admin receives confirmation of the denial action

+4. **Equipment Return**
+   - User receives confirmation of returned equipment
+   - Admin receives notification of the processed return

 ## Tech Stack

 ### Frontend